-Because the procedure of applying for VISAs differ slightly from one consulate to another in India, even if you are applying for the same country’s VISA, I was slightly confused about How to apply for Malaysian tourist VISA when I started planning the first visit there.
+Because the procedure of applying for VISAs differ slightly from one consulate to another in India, even if you are applying for the same country’s VISA, I was slightly confused about How to apply for Malaysian tourist VISA in Bangalore when I started planning the first visit there.
 Not enough specific information was available online about it.
 The stuff that was there on VFS’s official website was very generic and hence of not much help.
 The Customer care representatives were equally confused, they gave me a different list of required documents each of the three times I called them.
 Also, the fact that my Passport was not issued in South India, the region handled by the Chennai consulate where I was applying, only added to the confusion.

 How to apply for Malaysia Tourist VISA in Bangalore?

 Like a lot of country’s consulates here in India, the Malaysian consulates too handle their VISA processing through VFS.
 Here in Bangalore, the VISA applications along-with all necessary documents are to be submitted at the VFS office located not far from Shivajinagar.
-For me, it was a good news.
-I had dealt with them few years back when I had applied for Canadian VISAs on behalf of someone in the family and had been quite impressed by the way they work.
+For me, it was good news.
+I had dealt with them a few years back when I had applied for Canadian VISAs on behalf of someone in the family and had been quite impressed by the way they work.

 Documents required for Malaysia Tourist VISA for Indians

 Based on the official VFS website and multiple conversations with their customer care I found that the list of documents required was more or less the same that I would need when I apply for Singapore Tourist VISA (I applied for the Singapore VISA after I received my Malaysian Tourist VISA).
 The documents are listed below.

 - Air-tickets.
 Arrival.